 · This religion has a prophet: Perpetual entertainment.

 · This religion has scriptures: Tabloids and entertainment, news, and informational programs.

 · This religion has places of worship: Amusement parks, theaters, concert halls, sports arenas; and we could say that every television and internet connection is a little chapel.

 iii.
 The religion of excitement and entertainment seduces people into living their lives for one thing – the thrill of the moment.
 But these thrills are quickly over and forgotten, and all that is important is the next fun thing.
 This religion conditions its followers to only ask one question: “Is it fun?”
 It never wants us to ask more important questions such as, “Is it true?”
 “Is it right?”
 “Is it good?”
 “Is it godly?”

 b.
-To mind your own business: This means that the Christian must focus on their own life and matters instead of meddling in the lives of others.
+To mind your own business: This means that the Christian must focus on his or her own life and matters, instead of meddling in the lives of others.
 “Mind your own business” is a Biblical idea.

 i.
 “There is a great difference between the Christian duty of putting the interests of others first and the busybody’s compulsive itch to put other people right.”
 (Bruce)

 ii.
 “Paul, however, does not mean that every individual is to mind his own business in such a way that all are to live apart from one another and have no concern for others, but simply wants to correct the idle triviality which makes men open disturbers of the peace, when they ought to lead a quiet life at home.”
 (Clarke)

 c.
 Work with your own hands: We must recognize the dignity and honor of work.
 Work is God’s plan for the progress of society and the church.
 We fall into Satan’ snare when we expect things to always come easily, or regard God’s blessing as an opportunity for laziness.